OmerUygurOzer/AlphaAssault/README.md

 Event based system
 MultiThreaded
 3 State rendering system
-Comes with a level editor and a object editor. levels files(.enj) contain all resources for each level.
+Comes with a loadableLevel editor and a object editor. levels files(.enj) contain all resources for each loadableLevel.
 Once loaded no more resource management is needed.
 Multiplayer support

 Game Features: